turingschool/front-end-curriculum/projects/module-2/fitlit-part-one-agile.md

 - For a user, their sleep quality for a specific day (identified by a date)
 - For a user, how many hours slept each day over the course of a given week (7 days) - you should be able to calculate this for any week, not just the latest week
 - For a user, their sleep quality each day over the course of a given week (7 days) - you should be able to calculate this for any week, not just the latest week
-- For all users, the average sleep quality

 #### Dashboard